Cream-IO/starter-scss-es6/README.md

 - default (Builds everything, watches it, starts a web server on port 3000, opens the browser and refreshes at every file modification)

 The default gulp task can also be starter with `yarn start`.

+### Assets

+You must place your assets (images, videos, sounds... etc) in the `public` directory.

+### Public directory

+After running the `gulp build` task, the public directory contains the final version of your application.
+You can upload the content of this folder where you want to.